 WHAT IS THE NORTHWOODS LEAGUE FOUNDATION?

-The Northwoods League Foundation is a 501(c)(3) charitable organization that serves as a vehicle to transform a shared passion for baseball into positive change and support for communities.
-Of the many needs the foundation may address through grants, scholarships or donations, one ongoing focus will be to view its member communities and look upon the baseball programs they have in place with a harmonious goal of making them all finer places to live.
+The Northwoods League Foundation is a 501(c)(3) charitable organization that serves as a vehicle to transform a shared passion for baseball and softball into positive change and support for communities.
+Of the many needs the foundation may address through grants, scholarships or donations, one ongoing focus will be to view its member communities and look upon the baseball and softball programs they have in place with a harmonious goal of making them all finer places to live.

 and caring focus on Northwoods League communities.

 To harness and transform the unique passion of Northwoods League’s fans, players, management and owners